-Now, as more and more folk are discovering this vibrant city, the art and design world have too taken notice.
+Now, as more and more folk are discovering this vibrant city, the art and design world has too taken notice.
 Events like ARCOLisbon, Lisbon Architecture Triennale, Lisbon’s Fashion Week and the Lisbon & Estoril Film Festival, all bring the global design set to the city, while the Lisbon Triennial and the newly opened Museum of Art and Architecture (MAAT) bring cutting-edge art to the city.
-Meanwhile, the city’s legendary graffiti culture made it the prime candidate to host the recent International Street Art Festival, while the local government’s efforts to rehabilitate historic buildings and turn obsolete infrastructure into nurturing creative districts have all had the cumulative effect of providing moments of art, culture and beauty that almost anyone can appreciate.

 Once an 18th-century brothel in Cais do Sodré, this one space now holds a bar, erotic bookstore, concert space, trendy hair salon, Peruvian restaurant, and artist workshops, with a decor that features painted frescoes, paintings, and vintage interiors that recall its racy past.

 Home of the Francisco Capelo Collection, this chic museum houses unique design objects from both Portugal and the global design community.
 Despite being currently closed for a complete refurb - you can still grab some cultural candy with the pop-up exhibitions with MUDE outside.
 Current highlights include the history of Tattoos and a fascinating insight into Ibero-americana design.

 Some of our favorite highlights include António Sena da Silva’s modernist chairs and Joe Colombo’s Mini Kitchen from 1963.